AlejandroLedesma54/AlejandroLedesma54/README.md

 👋 Hey there, I'm @AlejandroLedesma54 but you can call me Pancake!

-👀 I'm keen on diving into UX and UI design, frontend technologies, and exploring the world of the backend development.
+👀 I'm keen on diving into data analysis, frontend technologies, and exploring the world of the data science.

 🌱 Currently, I'm on a learning journey, seeking tutorials, mentors, and portfolios from professionals already excelling in these fields.